gb6162166/redline2/README.md

 </span>

 Red Line 2 is aggressive, balanced, and recognizable to all players - no extra learning required.
-It is recommended you play Red Line 2 using maps from the *#gb6 Definitive map pack* available in community mods.
-Red Line 2 is compatible with Legion Expansion.
+New units have been added that are optional upgrades to existing units.
+The game is balanced by making all units equal to 1 dox.
+The damage, fire rate, weapon range, move speed, and unit health are calclulated such that all units are equal.
+This includes water units, air units, and multiple weapons.
+Red Line 2 plays best using maps from the *#gb6 Definitive map pack* available in community mods.

 <span style="color:#FFCCFF">